 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the transition time for the reported transition event in TUs.
+This attribute indicates the transition time for the reported transition event in TUs.
 The Transition time is defined as the time difference between the starting time and the ending time of a transition between APs, even if the transition results in remaining on the same AP.
 Start and end times for a transition event are defined in 10.23.2.2 (Transition event request and report)"

 ::= { dot11WNMEventTransitReportEntry 10 }